gcallah/hambone/chaps/chap3.md

 [song about Cain and Abel inserted here: under development...

+Cain was jealous of his closest kin

-He killed his brother dead
+And so he killed his brother dead

-The Lord called out his crime
+The Lord called out his heinous sin

 And placed a curse upon his head

 ]